 Europe ruled not just over extra-European regions, but also people.
 The centres of colonial trade and economy required labour; should this requirement not be satisfied by immigration or the free market, then various systems of slavery were developed to meet demand.17 The Spanish used Indígenas to harvest a range of cash crops and mine for precious metals.
 After 1495 only prisoners of war were officially permitted to be enslaved and 1542 saw the final prohibition of slavery.
 Nevertheless, this did not see the end of forced labour which was continued by a number of devices.
 These included the systems of repartimiento (from the Spanish repartir – to allocate, distribute), and encomienda (from the Spanish encomender – to assign, entrust) under which a Spanish encomendero was assigned the labour force (and later their tribute) of a particular region in recognition of his service to the crown.

-Physically in no way equal to the tasks allotted to them on the plantations of the Brazilian coastal region and Approximately two million died during the march to the coast and moreover, during the passage.
-With low birth rates on the plantations, only continual replacement was able to maintain the numbers necessary for cultivation.18 Slaves (of both African and Asian origin) were also employed in the Dutch and British possessions in Asia, the French islands in the and the .
+Physically in no way equal to the tasks allotted to them on the plantations of the Brazilian coastal region and Caribbean islands, the Indígenas died in great numbers.
+As a replacement, some 12 million black Africans were deported into slavery from Africa to the new world between 1450 and 1850.
+Approximately two million died during the march to the coast and moreover, during the passage.
+With low birth rates on the plantations, only continual replacement was able to maintain the numbers necessary for cultivation.18 Slaves (of both African and Asian origin) were also employed in the Dutch and British possessions in Asia, the French islands in the Indian Ocean and the Cape of Good Hope.
 Although also engaged in agriculture, they were predominantly used as house servants.
-Bearing more resemblance to a patron-client relationship than one of slavery, the working conditions in these territories were very much different to the situation to be found on the American plantations., the Indígenas died in great numbers.
-As a replacement, some 12 million black Africans were deported into slavery from Africa to the new world between 1450 and 1850.
+Bearing more resemblance to a patron-client relationship than one of slavery, the working conditions in these territories were very much different to the situation to be found on the American plantations.

 The abolition of the slave trade forced the planters to search for new sources of labour, finding them in forms of indenture.
 The majority of those filling this new labour relationship came from China and India, but Javanese, Filipinos and Melanesians also hired their labour to plantations, mines and railway companies.
 The contracts were not always entered voluntarily, but in contrast to slavery, the working relationships were always established on a contractual footing.
 The commitment to enter the service of an employer in a foreign land was (at least on paper) always made in return for contractually stipulated provisions regarding passage, working conditions, wages, accommodation and a return to their homeland.19